Pyone Cho

-Pyone Cho (Burmese: ပြုံးချို); born Htay Win Aung; born 2 April 1966) is a Burmese politician and former political prisoner, currently serving as a Member of Parliament (MP) in the House of Representatives for Dawbon Township.
-He is an internationally recognized human rights activist and former student leader of the 8888 Uprising in Myanmar.
+Pyone Cho (Burmese: ပြုံးချို); born Htay Win Aung; born 2 April 1966), whose name means "sweet smile" in Burmese, is an activist and former political prisoner, who served as a Member of Parliament (MP) in the House of Representatives for Dawbon Township in Yangon, from 2015 to 2021.
+He was elected as a Regional Parliamentary Member for Dawbon Township for Yangon Division in the 2020 elections, but was unable to serve due to the military coup of 2021.
+He is an internationally recognized human rights activist, as well as a former student organizer and leader of the 8888 Uprising in Myanmar.

 Political imprisonment

 Pyone Cho was arrested in December 1989 and sent to Insein prison for his involvement in 8888 Uprising.
 After being held without trial for nearly two years, he was sentenced to seven years imprisonment in December 1991.
 In 1995, during his time in prison, he signed a letter, together with 23 others, to the United Nations Special Rapporteur about human rights abuses in prison.
 He was also accused of organizing, writing, and distributing a newsletter inside the prison that contained poetry, sketches, and stories by political prisoners.
 Because political prisoners were denied the right to read and write (they were not allowed to have pens or pencils in their possession), the military government added another seven years to his sentence in 1996.
 He was eventually released in November 2003.